-During the second quarter of 2012, the consultant team continued outreach to building and business owners and met with approved applicants to advance and finalize designs.
-Design and construction continue.
-The consultant hired a subconsultant to perform a retail assessment of the program to find ways to target the remaining eligible candidates.
+During the third quarter of 2012, the consultant team continued outreach to building and business owners and met with approved applicants to advance and finalize designs.
+The deadline for application was July 31, 2012, and the team will now focus its efforts on designing, bidding, and construction of the remaining sites approved for the program.
+28 sites have received improvements and another 18 are scheduled to receive improvements.

-Construction is being performed at 138 Fulton Street.
-This applicant received a tier 1, 2, and 3 grant.
+Construction continued at 138 Fulton Street.
+This applicant was approved for tier 1, 2, and 3 improvements